tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 Default key: Ctrl+L. This is changeable in the settings.

 This adds and asterisk and a space which is how you make a list entry for an unordered list in markdown.
-This is to help those unfamiliar with markdown.
 Do note that it is also possible to make a numbered list, in which case you replace the asterisk with a number like 1.
+See the markdown reference section of this document for more information.

 ### Insert quote